llucax/llucax/sponsoring-platforms.md

 stability.
 Even when is nice to receive a big unexpected *gift* once in a while, is hard to plan and make sure all the bills are paid this way.

-Sponsoring platforms are listed ordered of preference (I prefer the most the first one and the last the last one), either because of fees, features or how much I (dis)like the platform 🙃.
+Sponsoring platforms are listed in order of preference (I prefer the most the first one and the last the last one), either because of fees, features or how much I (dis)like the platform 🙃.